resbaz/nltk/README.md

 * Developing your skills further
 * Summarising and saying goodbye

-# Adding to this repository
+## Adding to this repository

-You're more than welcome to submit a pull request with changes
+You're more than welcome to submit a pull request with changes to our course materials.

 The `.ipynb` files used by both students and instructors are generated using plain `.py` files with IPython's `nbconvert` utility.
 Accordingly, the best way to modify our course materials is to update the `.py` file, rather than the `.ipynb` file.
 These live in `resources/notebook-source-files`.